 In Japan, manga is serialized in black-and-white magazines.
-Beginning in the 1970's manga began showing up in America, mostly near college campuses.
+Beginning in the 1970's manga began showing up in America, mostly in comic shops near college campuses.
 As word spread and comics' readers showed interest, mostly American small publishers, such as Eclipse Comics and Dark Horse Comics, began reprinting manga titles translated into English in a traditional American comics format during the mid-1980's.
 Epic Comics, an imprint of Marvel Comics, published a prestige format colorized translation of Akira, considered by many to be a classic of the manga art form.
 Epic Comics was shut down when its parent company Marvel Comics experienced financial difficulties and the series was completed by independent publisher Dark Horse.

 Dreadstar #1 (Nov.
 1982) was the first comic published under the Epic Comics imprint, a subsidiary of Marvel Comics, which allowed creators to be published and maintain the copyright to their characters and stories.

 Epic Comics was a spinoff of Epic Illustrated, a science fiction magazine similar to Heavy Metal.
 The Epic Comics imprint sold comics only through the direct market of comic book shops, which allowed it to circumvent the Comics Code Authority, and therefore provide a greater scope of liberty for the creators.